Air-ground radiotelephone service

-Air-ground radiotelephone service is a system which allows voice calls and other communication services to be made from an aircraft to either a satellite or land based network.
+Air-ground radiotelephone service is a system that allows voice calls and other communication services to be made from an aircraft to either a satellite or land-based network.
 The service operates via a transceiver mounted in the aircraft on designated frequencies.
 In the US these frequencies have been allocated by the Federal Communications Commission.

 The system is used in both commercial and general aviation services.
 Licensees may offer a wide range of telecommunications services to passengers and others on aircraft.

 Design

 A U.S. air-ground radiotelephone transmits a radio signal in the 849 to 851 megahertz range; this signal is sent to either a receiving ground station or a communications satellite depending on the design of the particular system.
 "Commercial aviation air-ground radiotelephone service licensees operate in the 800 MHz band and can provide communication services to all aviation markets, including commercial, governmental, and private aircraft."
 If it is a call from a commercial airline passenger radiotelephone, the call is then forwarded to a verification center to process credit card or calling card information.
 The verification center will then route the call to the public switched telephone network, which completes the call.
 For the return signal, ground stations and satellites use a radio signal in the 894 to 896 megahertz range.